voxeltheater/handbook/readme.md

 ## Safety

-#### Building Capacity
+### Building Capacity
 The Voxel has a strict maximum occupancy of 300 people, including performers and crew.
 Most projects at The Voxel are well under this limit.

-#### Fire Exits
+### Fire Exits
 The Voxel has four emergency exits- the front doors, two backstage, and one in the Green Room.
 If stage curtains block visibility to exit signs, we will provide additional signs.

-#### Fire Alarm
+### Fire Alarm
 The fire alarm system is activated by heat sensors in our ventillation system, in addition to pull stations throughout the building.
-We do not have "smoke detectors" that can be triggered by smoke/haze.
+We do not have "smoke detectors" that can be triggered by smoke/haze machines.
 If the alarm is activated, emergency lighting will turn on throughout the building.

-#### First Aid
+### First Aid
 A large first aid kit is stored in the Green Room microwave cabinet.
 If you use something from it, please let out Facilities Manager know so they can re-stock.